Skip to main content

 What you have learnt so far

-So far, this is what we have learnt about Genesis applications:
+So far, this is what we have learnt about the back end:

 • A database is at the heart, surrounded by three key modules that serve the front end: Data Server (real-time data), Request Server (static data) and Event Handler (database changes).